Theta Decay Calculator

 Time Value vs. Intrinsic Value

-An option’s total price is made up of intrinsic value (how far in-the-money the option is) plus time value (the premium the market pays for the possibility of future movement).
-Theta only erodes time value — intrinsic value stays the same regardless of time.
-This is why at-the-money options, which are 100% time value, experience the fastest dollar-amount decay.
+An option's price has two parts: intrinsic value (how far in-the-money it is) and time value (what the market pays for the possibility of future movement).
+Theta only eats time value — intrinsic value doesn't care about time.
+This is why ATM options decay the fastest in dollar terms.
+They're 100% time value with nothing else propping them up.

 Why the Last 30 Days Matter Most

-Theta decay is not linear — it follows a curve that accelerates dramatically as expiration approaches.
-Under Black-Scholes, time value is roughly proportional to the square root of time remaining.
-That means an option with 60 days left has only about 41% more time value than one with 30 days left (because √60 / √30 ≈ 1.41), even though it has twice the time.
-The practical consequence: roughly one-third of total time-value decay happens in the final two weeks.
+Theta decay isn't linear.
+It's a curve that gets dramatically steeper near expiration.
+Here's the math: an option with 60 days left has only about 41% more time value than one with 30 days left (√60 / √30 ≈ 1.41), even though it has double the time.
+About a third of all time value vanishes in the final two weeks.
+That's the hockey stick.

-This is why many income-focused traders — especially those running the wheel strategy — target 30-45 DTE when selling options.
-You capture the steepest part of the decay curve while still leaving room for adjustments if the trade moves against you.
+This is why I target 30-45 DTE when selling options in the wheel strategy.
+You're positioned right where the curve steepens, but you've still got room to adjust if the trade moves against you.

 How to Use This Visualizer

-Enter a stock price, strike, IV, and expiration to generate a Black-Scholes decay curve.
-The chart shows the theoretical option value at every day from entry to expiration.
-The shaded green zone highlights the last 30 days where decay accelerates.
-Below the chart, the milestone table compares daily theta at key points so you can see exactly how much faster the option loses value as expiration nears.
+Plug in a stock price, strike, IV, and expiration.
+The chart draws a Black-Scholes decay curve — option value at every day from entry to expiration.
+The shaded green zone marks the last 30 days where decay accelerates.
+The milestone table below shows daily theta at key DTE points so you can see the acceleration in real numbers.

-Try increasing IV and watch the curve shift upward — higher volatility means more time value, which means more total decay.
-Move the strike further out of the money and notice how the option approaches zero faster: with less intrinsic value cushion, time value is all there is to lose.
+Try cranking up IV — watch the curve shift upward.
+More volatility means more time value, which means more total decay.
+Move the strike further OTM and notice how the option approaches zero faster.
+Less intrinsic value cushion means time value is all there is to lose.

 Key Formulas